andradeandrey/twister/README.markdown

 ## Overview

-Twister is a collection of useful utiltiies for writing web applications in [Go](http://golang.org/).
+Twister is a collection of useful utilities for writing web applications in [Go](http://golang.org/).

 Twister includes the following features: